Quantum error correction realized by the renormalization group in scalar field theories: Introduction

-where $M_{ab}$ are elements of a Hermitian matrix\footnote{ Note that the elements of $\{\tilde{\ket{i}}\}$ are linearly independent but not necessarily orthogonal. }.
-The condition for quantum error condition is said to be satisfied in an approximate sense when (\ref{Knill-Laflamme condition 2}) holds up to a small quantity.
+In this paper, we use this expression for the quantum error correction condition.
+The condition for quantum error condition is said to be satisfied in an approximate sense when (\ref{Knill-Laflamme condition 3}) holds up to a small quantity.

-In \cite{Furuya:2020tzv,Furuya:2021lgx}, quantum error correction is realized by the renormalization group in so-called magic cMERA\cite{Zou:2019xbi}, which is a free scalar field theory whose action possesses a particular scale dependence, by using coherent states.
-In this paper, motivated by this work, we realize quantum error correction by the renormalization group in scalar field theories including interactions\footnote{The roles of IR and UV in our case seem to be exchanged compared to those in \cite{Furuya:2021lgx}.}.
-We construct $q$-level states $|r\rangle$ $(r=0,1,\ldots,q-1)$, which correspond to span$(\{|i\rangle\})$, by using coherent states in the IR region.
+In \cite{Furuya:2020tzv, Furuya:2021lgx}, quantum error correction is realized by the renormalization group in so-called magic cMERA\cite{Zou:2019xbi}, which is a free scalar field theory whose action possesses a particular scale dependence, by using coherent states.
+In this paper, motivated by this work, we realize quantum error correction by the renormalization group in scalar field theories including interactions.
+We construct $q$-level states $|r\rangle$ $(r=0,1,\ldots,q-1)$, which form a non-orthonormal basis of $\text{span}(\{\ket{i}\})$, by using coherent states in the IR region.
 We describe the renormalization group flow of the ground state $|\Psi\rangle_{\Lambda}$ by a unitary operator $U$ as

 where $\Lambda$ is the effective cutoff and $\Lambda_{\UV}$ is the UV cutoff.
 By acting on the $q$-level states the inverse of the unitary operator $U$, we encode them into states in the UV region.
 Namely, we identify $U^{\dagger}$ with $W$ in (\ref{encoding map}) and have